pat-erl/1dv608-programming-project/documentation/Use Cases.md

 **Preconditions**

 * A user is authenticated.
-UC2.
+UC 2.

 **Main scenario**